Home > Analyses > Utilities > Constellation Energy Corporation

 Revenue by Segment

-This pie chart illustrates Constellation Energy Corporation’s revenue breakdown by region for the fiscal year 2024, highlighting the company’s diverse market presence through its various geographic segments.
+This pie chart illustrates Constellation Energy Corporation’s revenue distribution by segment for the fiscal year 2025, highlighting key regional contributions.

 Key Products & Brands